mrchanceluss/LaTeX/README.md

 # LaTeX - Letter Template
 ## What is this?
 This repository contains templates for the creation of letters with the LaTeX typesetting system.
+You will need a fully working TeX system on your computer to make use of them.
+TeX Live (http://www.tug.org/texlive/) and MacTeX (http://www.tug.org/mactex/) are widespread, but ot hte only distributions.
+If you have no idea at all what this is about check out the wikipedia (https://en.wikipedia.org/wiki/TeX).
+If you do, you probably know where to look.

 ## Disclaimer
 By no means these letter templates have been invented all by myself.
 Contrary, it is almost exclusively based on the document classes and examples from the KOMA-Script environment, provided by Markus Kohm on his website (https://komascript.de).